2008 New York Giants season: NFC Divisional Round: vs. Philadelphia Eagles

 Entering the postseason as the NFC's top seed, the Giants began their postseason run at home in the NFC Divisional round against their NFC East rival, the #6 Philadelphia Eagles, in Round 3 of 2008's series.

 New York got the early first quarter lead as kicker John Carney got a 22-yard field goal.
 The Eagles would respond with quarterback Donovan McNabb getting a 1-yard touchdown run.
 The Giants would answer in the second quarter as the defense forced McNabb into an intentional grounding penalty from his own endzone, giving them a safety.
 Afterwards, Carney would give New York the lead with a 34-yard field goal.
 However, Philadelphia would get the halftime lead as kicker David Akers got a 25-yard field goal.

 The Giants would regain the lead in the third quarter as Carney made a 36-yard field goal, but the Eagles got the lead again as Akers kicked a 35-yard field goal.
 In the fourth quarter, Philadelphia took control as McNabb completed a 1-yard touchdown pass to tight end Brent Celek, followed by Akers nailing a 20-yard field goal.
 New York tried to rally, but the Eagles' defense would shut down any last attempt at a comeback.

 With the loss, the Giants' season ended with an overall record of 12–5.
 This would be the final playoff game at Giants Stadium, as the Giants would move to New Meadowlands Stadium in 2010 after missing the playoffs in 2009.
 The Philadelphia Eagles became the first, and ultimately only, team to beat the Giants twice in the same season in Giants Stadium – the Giants were 7–2 at home this season and both losses were to the Eagles.
-It was also the first game in NFL history with a final score of 23–11.
+It was also the first game in NFL history with a final score of 23–11, thus making it a scorigami.